More than 65,000 Satisfied Customers in over 120 Countries - Serving the Gemstone Business for 10 Years

 Aventurine Carving

-Fuschite, the source of the green color in green aventurine, is a type of mica or muscovite containing chromium.
-It has a highly-perfect basal cleavage yielding remarkably thin sheets which are often highly elastic.
+Fuchsite, the source of the green color in green aventurine, is a type of mica or muscovite containing chromium.
+It has a perfect basal cleavage yielding remarkably thin sheets that are often quite flexible.
 It is curious that the name muscovite also come from a kind of glass, Muscovy-glass, a name formerly used for the mineral because of its use in Russia for windows.

 Aventurine quartz is found in Brazil, India, Austria, Russia and Tanzania.
 Aventurine is usually used for ornamental objects and cabochons, including beads and carvings.